el-quinto/mix/re[mix]/zeroconf/gridlock-vserialosc/readme.txt

-move the serialosc-zeroconf.maxpat to /User/Documents/Max 7/Library
+serialosc-zeroconf.maxpat goes in your max6.1/patches folder